engineerm-jp/stewart-platform-inverse-kinematics/README.md

 ## Features

 - **Inverse Kinematics Solver**: Given the position and orientation of the platform, the script calculates the lengths of linear actuators and servo angles needed to achieve that position.
-- **Plotting**: The script can generate 3D plots of the Stewart platform showing the base joints, platform joints, linear actuators, and servo arms.
+- **Plotting**: The script can generate 3D plots of the Stewart platform showing the base joints, platform joints, and servo arms.
 - **Customizable Parameters**: The parameters of the Stewart platform, such as lengths of bars, servos, and joint positions, are customizable.

 ## Usage